Photo courtesy: bilyonaryo.com.ph

 You dream and work hard to make it come true.
 The successful Filipino entrepreneurs today do not start reaping the rewards in just a blink of an eye.
 All of them have various struggles and stories to tell.

-If you are curious about how these people managed to secure their places in the business world, check this list of 11 iconic and successful Filipino entrepreneurs and be inspired to move forward in taking the little steps to your victory.
+If you are curious about how these successful entrepreneurs in the Philippines managed to secure their places in the business world, check this list of 11 iconic and successful Filipino entrepreneurs and be inspired to move forward in taking the little steps to your victory.

 11 Recognized Successful Filipino Entrepreneurs